muratk5n/thirdwave/en/README.md

 ---

-Mercedes-Benz: "At the time of this publishing, DRIVE PILOT's ODD [Operational Design Domain] is limited to fully access-controlled highways (commonly called 'freeways') up to a specific maximum speed.
-(A fully access-controlled highway is defined as a divided highway with at least two lanes of traffic in each direction that has no intersections – only on-ramps and off-ramps.)
-DRIVE PILOT's ODD is further restricted according to the presence or absence of certain road features and/or conditions, such as:
+Mercedes-Benz: "At the time of this publishing, Drive Pilot's ODD [Operational Design Domain] is limited to fully access-controlled highways (commonly called 'freeways') up to a specific maximum speed.
+(A fully access-controlled highway is defined as a divided highway with at least two lanes of traffic in each direction that has no intersections – only on-ramps and off-ramps.)..
+ODD is further restricted according to the presence or absence of certain road features and/or conditions, such as:

 • Machine-detectable lane markings